- Home /

 Monitor problematic behavior by providing consultation, referrals and support to staff and faculty.

-The CPTC Behavioral Intervention Team investigates unusual student actions and interactions to develop appropriate intervention plans as necessary.
+The CPTC Behavioral Intervention Team (BIT) investigates unusual student actions and interactions to develop appropriate intervention plans as necessary.

 The following steps help guide the CPTC Behavioral Intervention Team: